Master of Science in Technical Communication

 This MS degree has a non-thesis option (at least 30 credit hours) and a thesis option (at least 33 credit hours).

 Non-thesis: The student must complete TCH COM 6600 Foundations of Technical Communication (3 credit hours) and nine more courses (27 credit hours) from the list below.
 Two of the additional nine courses must be at the 6000 level.
+(For more information about the non-thesis MS, expand the accordion menu near the bottom of this page.)

 Thesis: The student must complete TCH COM 6600 Foundations of Technical Communication (3 credit hours), TCH COM 5099 Research (6 credit hours), and seven more courses (24 credit hours) from the list below.
 At least one of the additional seven courses must be at the 6000 level.
 The student must also write and defend a thesis as part of the work for TCH COM 5099.